 41. Nothing remains of Skipsea Castle in Yorkshire except for the castle mound and the ghost of Lady de Bevere, a lady who has been regularly haunting the site since Norman times.

 42. The remains of the 12th century Augustinian Bolton Abbey are haunted by the ghost of a monk who died a short while before the Dissolution.

-43. One pleasant Spring evening in April, 1807, Hannah Grundy, a teenage fisherman’s wife, was walking along the beach of Staithes, when she bent down to look at something lying amongst the pebbles.
-Without warning, a sharp edge of rock, having been loosened by storms, fell and decapitated her.
+43. One pleasant Spring evening in April 1807, Hannah Grundy, a teenage fisherman’s wife, was walking along the beach of Staithes when she bent down to look at something lying amongst the pebbles.
+Without warning, a sharp edge of a rock, having been loosened by storms, fell and decapitated her.
 The ghost of Hannah Grundy still walks the beach at Staithes, a rather transparent figure, looking at the stones on the sea-front.

 44. Near the remains of the Hadrian’s Wall, a phantom hunt used to be seen in the 19th century.
 It was said that the sight of the spectral hounds galloping past, terrified the local dogs and cats that much that they used to run for miles.